 Having close-knit family and parents who encourage him at every step certainly helps.
 What also helps him keep grounded are his other interests — reading, watching shows (Jamie Oliver and Masterchef), or being physically active by playing sports.
 His other interests include reading memoirs of musicians and exploring new genres of music.

-At 22, Rohit has already carved out a distinctive space in the global music landscape, blending the raw intensity of alternative and progressive metal with the nuanced beauty of Carnatic rhythms.
+At 22, Rohit Sivaram has already carved out a distinctive space in the global music landscape, blending the raw intensity of alternative and progressive metal with the nuanced beauty of Carnatic rhythms.
 As he navigates the challenges of a music career, Rohit’s grounded perspective and fierce dedication set him apart, promising an exciting future.

 View this post on Instagram